Sainte-Ode

 Sainte-Ode (/fr/; Sinte-Oude) is a municipality of Wallonia located in the province of Luxembourg, Belgium.

-On 1 January 2007, the municipality, which covers 97.87 km², had 2,305 inhabitants, giving a population density of 23.6 inhabitants per km².
+On 1 January 2007, the municipality, which covers 97.87 km^{2}, had 2,305 inhabitants, giving a population density of 23.6 inhabitants per km^{2}.

 The municipality consists of the following districts: Amberloup (town centre), Lavacherie, and Tillet.
 Other population centers include: